Harrisburg High School ASL Program

 • Pentagon 9/11 Memorial & Marine Corps War Memorial

-• World War II Memorial & Washington Monument
+• WWII Memorial & Washington Monument

 • Old Town Alexandria